moth-quantum/OpenData/README.md

 # Open Data
-Data and source code provided with Moth Quantum publications
+Data and source code and additional information provided with Moth Quantum publications